techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

 ---
-title: "Introduction to AdTech: The Invisible Auction - Real Time Bidding (RTB) and its Participants"
+title: "Introduction to AdTech: The Invisible Auction and its Participants"
 date: 2025-12-06 15:00:00 +0530
 categories: [AdTech]
 tags: [Ad-Tech]